-4.8 In the temporary refuge area it is recommended to arrange the following: inlet for water pumped from salvage ships into the fire-fighting system; external supply switchboard to provide the fire pump operation.
+3.8 In the temporary refuge area it is recommended to arrange the following:

+inlet for water pumped from salvage ships into the fire-fighting system;

+external supply switchboard to provide the fire pump operation.

-4.9 Temporary refuge shall be provided with emergency outfit, medicines, emergency supply of water and provisions and other items in accordance with the list approved by the Register.
+3.9 Temporary refuge shall be provided with emergency outfit, medicines, emergency supply of water and provisions and other items in accordance with the list approved by the Register.

-5 BASIC PRINCIPLES OF SAFETY CONTROL
+4 BASIC PRINCIPLES OF SAFETY CONTROL

-5.1 FPU safety assessment shall be carried out throughout the unit life cycle: design, construction, operation, utilization.
+4.1 The FPU safety assessment shall be carried out throughout the unit life cycle: design, construction, operation, utilization.

-5.2 FPU safety assessment shall be performed at the stage of the offshore oil and gas field facilities design concept.
+4.2 The FPU safety assessment shall be performed at the stage of the field facilities design concept.
 The meaning of this assessment shall make sure at the early design stage that the selected FPU concept does not result in necessity to introduce principal alterations in the design and construction due to safety requirements.
 The objective of the FPU safety assessment shall ensure acceptable safety in accordance with the set criteria.

-5.3 Safety assessment on the basis of FPU conceptual design shall be included in the plan of design development and FPU construction.
+4.3 The FPU safety assessment shall be included in the plan of design development and FPU construction.

-5.4 As a basis for safety assessment, a designer shall submit the following information:
+4.4 As a basis for safety assessment, the following information shall be submitted:

-description of FPU environment;
+description of the FPU environment;

-description of FPU functioning and operational details;
+description of the FPU functioning and operational details;